LumpBloom7/sentakki/README.md

 There are a few ways one can look to contribute to sentakki.

+> [!IMPORTANT]
+> Contributions to this repository must be human-composed.
+Anything created in-full or with assistance of AI/LLM will be rejected.

 ### Code contributions

 If you are interested in implementing new features or improving current features, you can fork the repository and develop the feature/improvement on a topic branch of your fork before PR'ing the changes to this repository.